 Part of the reason you need to unplug is to separate your humanity from this project.
 The frustration becomes personal.
 The rules and expectations that have been driving you become unforgiving taskmasters.

-Unplugging is the physical action you must take to redefine your writing life.
+Unplugging for a period of time is the physical action you must take to redefine your writing life.

 Make sure to keep your sabbatical brief, though.
 Give it a deadline since it can threaten your long-term productivity, and hold to it.